Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 #### Summary of guarantees when `psa_destroy_key` returns

-* The key identifier doesn't exist.
+1. The key identifier doesn't exist.
 Rationale: this is a functional requirement for persistent keys: the caller can immediately create a new key with the same identifier.
-* The resources from the key have been freed.
+2. The resources from the key have been freed.
 Rationale: in a low-resource condition, this may be necessary for the caller to re-create a similar key, which should be possible.
-* The call must not block indefinitely, and in particular cannot wait for an event that is triggered by application code such as calling an abort function.
+3. The call must not block indefinitely, and in particular cannot wait for an event that is triggered by application code such as calling an abort function.
 Rationale: this may not strictly be a functional requirement, but it is an expectation `psa_destroy_key` does not block forever due to another thread, which could potentially be another process on a multi-process system.

-As noted above in [“Correctness out of the box”](#correctness-out-of-the-box), destroying a key while it's in use is undefined behavior.
-The only guarantee in this case is that it won't cause data corruption or read-after-free inside the key store.
-In particular, any or all the listed guarantees may be violated when `psa_destroy_key` is called on a key that is in use.
+When `psa_destroy_key` is called on a key that is in use, guarantee 2. might be violated.
+(This is consistent with the requirement [“Correctness out of the box”](#correctness-out-of-the-box), as destroying a key while it's in use is undefined behavior.)

 ### Key destruction long-term requirements